New York Republican George Santos expelled from Congress

 Updated December 1, 2023 at 11:32 AM ET

-Members of the House of Representatives voted 311 to 114 Friday morning to expel New York Republican George Santos from Congress.
-Santos is sixth congressman ever to be expelled from Congress.
+Members of the House of Representatives voted 311-114 Friday morning to expel New York Republican George Santos from Congress.
+Santos is the sixth House member ever to be expelled from Congress.

-More than 100 Republicans voted with Democrats to expel Santos, even after House Speaker Mike Johnson, R-La., and most members of House GOP leadership said they would be voting against the measure.

-Santos will be replaced in a special election, though the date for that vote has not yet been set.
-He represents a district that President Biden won by 10 points, and the decision to expel him could shrink Republicans' already razor-thin majority in the House.
+Santos represented a district that President Biden won by 10 percentage points, and the decision to expel him shrinks Republicans' already razor-thin majority in the House.

-The vote followed a report from the House Ethics Committee, led by Rep. Michael Guest R-Miss., which corroborated many of the allegations contained in the indictments.

-Guest then quickly put forward a resolution to expel Santos from the House of Representatives.
+Santos left the Capitol building quickly after the vote, making few remarks to reporters.

+At a news conference the day before, Santos said that Congress was taking the job of the American people, who he says should have been allowed to decide his fate at the ballot box.
+He also suggested that this would not be the last time folks heard from him.

-The freshman lawmaker's time in Congress has been marred by controversy since before he was sworn in.
+The freshman lawmaker was mired in controversy since before he was sworn in to Congress.

-The North Shore Leader, a newspaper in Santos' Long Island district, originally raised questions about claims Santos made during his campaign where he estimated his net worth at roughly $11 million.
+The North Shore Leader, a newspaper in Santos' Long Island district, originally raised questions about claims that Santos' made in campaign filings in which he estimated his net worth at roughly $11 million.
 More extensive allegations were published last December in The New York Times.

-Among other lies, the 35-year-old Santos falsely claimed to have been a volleyball star at Baruch College, to have worked for Goldman Sachs and Citigroup, and that he was Jewish — stories he later amended or recanted in a December 2022 interview.
+Among other lies, the 35-year-old Santos falsely claimed that he had been a volleyball star at Baruch College, that he had worked for Goldman Sachs and Citigroup and that he was Jewish — stories he later amended or recanted in a December 2022 interview.

-In October, prosecutors added an additional 10 charges in a superseding indictment, following a plea deal by a former campaign finance official affiliated with his campaign.
+In October, prosecutors added an additional 10 charges in a superseding indictment, following a plea deal by a former campaign finance official affiliated with Santos' campaign.

-A House Ethics Committee report released last month echoes many of the allegations levied against Santos by prosecutors and accuses Santos of stonewalling investigators by neglecting to turn over promised documents.

-Santos continues to deny criminal wrongdoing.
-In a conversation streamed on the social media site X, the lawmaker compared himself to Mary Magdalene and accused his fellow lawmakers of trying to "stone him" out of political expediency.
+Led by Republican Rep. Michael Guest of Mississippi, lawmakers on the House Ethics Committee put together a report that corroborated many of the allegations contained in the indictments.

+After the report was released, just before the Thanksgiving holiday, Guest put forward the resolution to expel Santos from the House of Representatives.

 How often are lawmakers expelled from Congress?